 Let’s take a look at a few of the tools that can be used as a part of an employee screening process:

 - Criminal background checks: These checks are useful because they provide documented information about convictions.
 One weakness is the huge gap between what occurs and what is reported.
-Another weakness is the requirement to make a conditional offer before performing a background check, which wastes the employer’s and candidate’s time.
-Criminal background checks are also an easy path to take since they are conducted by third parties and appear to take the difficult decision off of the hiring manager’s plate.
+Some companies, based on their own policies and procedures, may make a conditional offer of employment before performing a background check, which can waste an employer’s and candidate’s time.

 - Interviews: Interviews can be quite useful for employers.
 For inexperienced or untrained interviewers, however, results may be inconsistent among a candidate pool.
 If executed properly though, interviews can be a particularly valuable path for organizations when it comes to screening.